stakei00/Evolutionary-Aerodynamic-Design/README.md

 Packages: Numpy, Matplotlib, ...
 Custom Module: avlinput from OpenVSP with modified avlinput.py file

+please read the environment_setup_instructions.txt for getting your environment set up properly

 # How to use
 *before doing anything make sure a copy of xfoil.exe is placed in same directory as your code*